Besan Halwa Recipe (Soft, Smooth & Ready in 25 Minutes)

 Serving Suggestions

 Serve besan halwa warm or at room temperature.
 I like to garnish it with lots of chopped or slivered dried nuts and dried rose petals before serving.
-To make it even more indulgent, fry the chopped nuts in some ghee and then top them over the halwa.
+To make it even more indulgent, fry the chopped nuts in ghee, then top them over the halwa.

-In my house, halwa is made for breakfast along with some savory dish as well as for desserts.
+In my house, halwa is made for breakfast along with a savory dish, and for dessert.
 You can also make it for festivals, special occasions, or get-togethers.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on FacebookPinterest, and Instagram for all of the latest updates.